 Changyou has entered into numerous contracts governed by PRC law, many of which are material to its business.
 As compared with contracts in the United States, contracts governed by PRC law tend to contain less detail and are not as comprehensive in defining contracting parties' rights and obligations.
 As a result, contracts in China are more vulnerable to disputes and legal challenges.
 In addition, contract interpretation and enforcement in China is not as developed as in the United States, and the result of any contract dispute is subject to significant uncertainties.
 Therefore, there is no assurance that Changyou will not be subject to disputes under its material contracts, and if such disputes arise, there is no assurance that Changyou will prevail.
-Due to the materiality of certain contracts to Changyou's business, such as the license agreements with Louis Cha regarding Changyou's reputation and its business operations, and may cause the price of its ADSs to decline.
+Due to the materiality of certain contracts to Changyou's business, such as the license agreements with Louis Cha regarding Changyou's rights to develop and operate TLBB and DMD, any dispute involving such contracts, even without merit, may materially and adversely affect Changyou's reputation and its business operations, and may cause the price of its ADSs to decline.